MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter codepush deployment rename -a <ownerName>/<appName> <deploymentName> <newDeploymentName>
 ```

-If at any time you'd like to view the list of deployments that a specific app includes, you can run the following command:
+If at any time you want to view the list of deployments that a specific app includes, you can run the following command:

 ```shell
 appcenter codepush deployment list -a <ownerName>/<appName>